 Cooling plays an important role in your computer build.
 Without fans and cooling, your PC’s components would overheat.
 Overheating could lead to issues such as throttling (where the computer slows itself down to cool the components), degradation, or complete failure of the components.
 These days, computers built for gaming or high-performance applications need additional cooling to handle everything onboard.

-Just like other PC components like RAM, GPUs, and motherboards, there are dozens of different cooling options available, with companies like Corsair leading the way in providing great cooling while adding style to your case.
+Just like other PC components, there are dozens of different cooling options available, with companies like Corsair leading in both performance and style.
 As the market continues to trend toward more powerful components than ever, cooling solutions must also evolve to ensure that powerful graphics cards and CPUs can continue to run optimally with good cooling.

 In this guide, you’ll learn more about the critical logistics that go into choosing the right cooling solution, such as compatibility with your motherboard, fit with your case and system, voltage draw, and more.
 This guide focuses more on the coolers themselves.